 UM Librarians can help you find any book or article in the world.
 For items we do not have full access to, you can submit an Interlibrary Loan request for that item.
 Set up your ILL account at libraries.olemiss.edu/interlibrary-loan to make requests.
-UM shuttle services deliver books to UM-Tupelo and UM-Booneville offices Monday - Thursday.
+UM shuttle services deliver books to the UM-Tupelo office on Tuesdays and Thursdays and to the UM-Booneville office as needed.
 Articles are accessible electronically through your ILL account within 48 hours.